Packaging waste statistics

 Time series of packaging waste generation and treatment

 Figure 2 shows the development of packaging waste generated from 2005 to 2014 in the EU-27.
 For reasons of comparison, EU-27 data are also shown for 2012 to 2014, although EU-28 data are available.
+(Data for Croatia are not available prior to 2012.)
 The total quantity of generated packaging materials rose from 79.0 million tonnes in 2005 to 81.5 million tonnes in 2008.
 Afterwards the volume dropped to 76.6 million tonnes in 2009 and recovered in 2010 to 78.5 million tonnes and, in 2011, to 79.9 million tonnes.
 This was the first time a drop in packaging volume had occurred in the EU-15 since 1998 or in the EU-27 since 2005.
 This decline of all packaging materials might be due to the economic slump in 2009, as the GDP in the EU-27 turned negative in 2008–2009.

 While all packaging materials experienced a clear decrease of 5.0 million tonnes (– 6.0 %) from 2008 to 2009, the decline was especially sharp for ‘metal’ and ‘wood’.
 The volume of ‘metal’ shrank by 0.4 million tonnes (– 7.8 %) and the volume of ‘wood’ by around 2 million tonnes (– 15.0 %).
 Both packaging materials held a high share of the transport packaging, especially the use of wood pallets.
 The decline can therefore be attributed to the dip in trade volume.